Kalle-Koskinen/D2-dclone-notificator/README.md

 1) Open a command prompt
 2) type *pip install requests*

-Lastly, you can run the script as instructed here (https://codeigo.com/python/run-python-script-on-windows).
+You can now run the script by clicking on the batch file (d2dclone_notifier.bat) or its shortcut.
+Or you can run the script from the command line as instructed here (https://codeigo.com/python/run-python-script-on-windows).

 Don't be scared, it should only take a few minutes!